lupyuen/nuttx-star64/README.md

 # Analyse the Stack Dump

+_What are the Function Calls in the Scheme App leading to the crash?_

-TODO: What about other Code Addresses in the Stack Dump?
+We search for other Code Addresses in the Stack Dump above...

 ```text
 → grep 'c00[0-1]....' --only-matching /tmp/a.log